brucemack/brucemack.github.io/ampersand/index.md

 # Identification of Active Talker

 One of the nice things that the DMR linking system provides is the call sign of the active talker.
-From that I can tell, this even works in talk groups where there are multiple people talking to each other.
+From what I can tell, this even works in talk groups where there are multiple people talking to each other.
 It would be good to extend AllStar to do the same thing.

 I've defined a new telemetry command called "TALKERID" for this purpose.
-In my implementation, an IAX text message with the "T" prefix (used for telemetry) is sent every 10 seconds or whenever the active talker on a call is changed.
+In the Ampersand implementation, an IAX2 text message with the "T" prefix (used for telemetry) is sent every 10 seconds or whenever the active talker on a call changes.
 This isn't a frame-by-frame source identification - that kind of granularity isn't necessary.

 The message looks like this:

-    T 672731 TALKER,KC1FSZ
+    T 672731 TALKER,KC1FSZ Bruce

-The implementation limits the text (KC1FSZ in this case) to 16 characters.
-The intent is to use this for callsigns.
+The implementation limits the text ("KC1FSZ Bruce" in this case) to 16 characters.
+The intent is to use this for callsigns and first names.

 There are a few keys to making this work.